anonymouswee23/RMR/README.md

 ```
 python main.py --method Naive --patient Lung_Patient_1 --threshold 0.008 --solver MOSEK
 ```
+This code also saves the dvh plot in your repository.
 ## Experimental Results
 The experimental results that are reported in the paper can be reproduced by `script.py`.
 ## Demo